charlab/charlab.github.io/_posts/fhannan/2013-11-18-Research-Paper-Summary.md

 Finally, Gloy and Smith used an algorithm called the Temporal Profile Conflict Modeling (TPCM).
 Information about procedure interleaving would go into a program trace.
 Kumar and Tullsen extend this to work for a multithreaded processor as it is based on temporal profile data and accurately models temporal the relevant cache mapping conflicts.
 TPCM can also be applied to code blocks of any granularity.

 In the last two sections, Kumar and Tullsen explain their results.
 They show how their techniques can be applied to other caches (associative caches and caches with different sizes) as well as what improvements they made for the three scenarios.
 When co-scheduling is expected, the best complication technique resulted in 11% performance improvement and around 20% with a remapping algorithm.
 They did not feel as successful with only co-scheduling predicted (one thread was accessible) as less results were given.
 When each program is mapped independently at compile time, the technique (with no remapping) achieved 13% performance time improvement for two threads and 27% for four threads.

+__

+Brief Points to Take Away From The Paper:

+- We can make similar graphs and use similar models for the GPGPU-Sim, such as miss rates, performance improvement (the paper uses Weight Speedup but we don't want to use that; it doesn't give us new, useful info), and percentage of interthread and intrathread errors when running a specific benchmark or program.

+- The techniques used for and insight on the case both programs are known to be running at the same time (In our case, we know that we are scheduled one specific program at the compile time.
+Thus, we are working with the same case).

+-

+(To be finished)

+__

+Terminology:

+(To be finished)